CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

     AbsoluteDate    orbitDate    = opm.getSegments().get(0).get(Data).getStateVectorBlock().getEpoch();

-Messages can be obtained by parsing an existing message or by using the setters to create it from scratch, bottom up starting from the raw elements and building up through logical blocks, data, metadata, segments, header and finally message.
+Messages can be obtained by parsing an existing message or by using the setters to create them from scratch, bottom up starting from the raw elements and building up through logical blocks, data, metadata, segments, header and finally message.